 - The evolution of the timepiece has driven the history of navigation — from the hourglass and sundial to the waterproof, barometer-equipped wristwatch.From taking sun shots to navigating by stars, the sextant was a mainstay of nautical life for centuries.
 Now we steer by Global Positioning Satellites.

 Back at the door, having circumnavigated the story of several centuries of navigation, visitors find themselves between two extremes.
 On the right stand the knot-logs and sandbags of our earliest intrepid explorers.
 On the left, a small Plexiglas display case contains a smartphone, a reminder that knowing exactly where we stand, so to speak, is now within the grasp of anyone.
 Finding your way home should be easy.

 Time and Navigation: The Untold Story of Getting From Here To There is now part of the permanent exhibitions at the Smithsonian Air and Space Museum in Washington, D.C.
 For more about the exhibit, there's a companion website at http://timeandnavigation.si.edu

 — Published: October/November 2013

 Trailer boater Ross Richardson had a passion.
 Then everything changed when he met it face to face

-The NMMA Innovation Awards recognize manufacturers whose bright ideas will make your boating better
+The NMMA Innovation Awards recognize manufacturers whose ideas will make boating better

-I'm not suggesting that ditching it all and going to sea is the solution for everyone.
+I'm not suggesting that ditching it all and going to sea is for everyone.
 I'm just saying it worked for me

 To determine position in space, Apollo astronauts located a specific star using a single-power, wide-field telescope and then took a fix using ... a sextant!
 While this instrument may not look like a traditional sextant, the basic procedure is descended from centuries-old methods used by navigators at sea and in the air.